Abdullahsaleh203/V-Nature/USER_GUIDE.md

 ### Accessing the Application

-1. Open your web browser and navigate to the V-Natural website.
+1. Open your web browser and navigate to the V-Nature website.
 2. The homepage will display an overview of available tours.

 ### Creating an Account